 To recognize outstanding accomplishment and excellence of contributions in polymer physics research.
-The prize consists of $10,000 and a certificate citing the contributions made by the recipient.
+The prize consists of $10,000, up to $1,500 in travel reimbusement, and a certificate citing the contributions made by the recipient.
 It is presented annually.

 This prize was established in 1960 with The Dow Chemical Company now serving as chief supporter.